Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 #### Device / Endpoint Security (Microsoft Defender for Endpoint) and "M365 Defender"

-[Support of "Microsoft Defender for Endpoint"](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/deploy-supported-services?view=o365-worldwide#limited-deployment-scenarios) (MDE) enables visibility on endpoint states, raw events, detections and alerts (which includes EDR/AV/attack surface reduction) and entities related to devices in M365 Defender.
+[Integration of "Microsoft Defender for Endpoint"](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/deploy-supported-services?view=o365-worldwide#limited-deployment-scenarios) (MDE) enables visibility on endpoint states, raw events, detections and alerts (which includes EDR/AV/attack surface reduction) and entities related to devices in M365 Defender.

 [AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide): Alerts from MDE will be shown in this table.
 Other events from this source will be stored in the following tables: